Patient Safety Indicators

 The Ontario Ministry of Health and Long Term Care has established a number of safety indicators that all hospitals are required to publicly report.
 We encourage you to review our results through the tabs above.

-MRSA and VRE are important nosocomial pathogens which can cause a variety of types of infection in hospitalized patients.
-Bacteremias are infections where the bacteria are present in the patient's blood, and represent the most serious type of infection caused by MRSA and VRE.
-MRSA and VRE bacteremias provide one measure of patient safety and quality of care and should prompt hospitals to look carefully at infection prevention and control practices.
-Clostridium difficile is a bacterium that causes diarrhea and other intestinal conditions.
-See Clostridium difficile tab for additional detail.
+Methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant enterococci (VRE) are important Antibiotic Resistant Organisms (ARO) that can cause a variety of types of infection in hospitalized patients.
+Bloodstream infections (BSIs) occur when bacteria are present in the patient's blood, represent the most serious type of infection caused by MRSA and VRE.
+MRSA and VRE BSIs provide one measure of patient safety and quality of care and should prompt hospitals to look carefully at infection prevention and control practices.
+The following charts represent the quarterly rates of MRSA and VRE BSIs that were acquired during the patient’s hospital stay in Sunnybrook – also known as a nosocomial infection.
+The rate measures the number of MRSA and VRE BSI cases over the total number of days that patients spent in the hospital (patient-days) during the quarter.

 Need more Information?
 You can also read our questions & answers about these bacteria.